Letter of intent requirements

-- Names of co-investigators and their department/division and site (not more than two)
+- Names of all other participating investigators and their department/division and site

 - Project title

-- Statement on how projects meet program intent
+- Statement on how project meets program intent

-This checklist details the components of a complete application, and includes instructions and downloadable templates for your protocol and budget.
-It is the goal of the CTSA to make the proposal writing and submission process as simple as possible.
-Please follow the budget instructions closely and only submit the requested material in the order listed on the checklist.
+This checklist details the components of a complete application and includes instructions and downloadable templates for your protocol and budget.
+Closely follow the budget instructions.

-- Potential for benefit to clinical practice and/or educational programs
+- Potential for immediate dissemination to the clinical research community

 - Potential for publication of results